fernandodiacenco/High_Productivity/README.md

 So make a best effort to document and put it in a central place for your coworkers to browse

-PUBLICIZE: You can fix the world in the shadows, as we in IT often do, we pull out miracles and bunnies out of a hat made of silvertape, we change the engine with the plane flying, and a million other small improvements that no one but us notice.
+<b>PUBLICIZE</b>: You can fix the world in the shadows, as we in IT often do, we pull out miracles and bunnies out of a hat made of silvertape, we change the engine with the plane flying, and a million other small improvements that no one but us notice.
 But If a tree falls in a forest and no one is around to hear it, does it make a sound?

 This is for any tasks of value, anything new, better, improved something, even a small thing, or a collection of small things, should be put here